 Top SUGOi Cold Weather Jacket

 The SUGOi Firewall jacket features wind-resistance fabric and an adjustable hood for maximum protection from the wind.
 It is a comfortable piece of apparel that makes use of a warm and wind/rain-proof design.

 You’ll stay warm on the run without feeling weighed down.
 The jacket’s outer shell is lightweight and fused with S-Tek Lite insert for extra moisture-wicking power.

-- Lightweight design combines outer shell with moisture-wicking lining
+- Lightweight design combines outer shell with a moisture-wicking lining

 The Nike Aeorlayer jacket combines quilted insulation with woven fabric to create a warm, lightweight jacket.